 Ward E Scott II, Esquire

-Ward Scott is the Founder and Managing Partner of the international commercial law firm Scott Advocates LLP, based in Kabul, Afghanistan, with offices in Washington, DC, USA.
+Ward Scott is the Founder and Managing Partner of the international commercial law firm Scott Advocates LLP, in Kabul, Afghanistan, with offices in Washington, DC, USA.
 Scott draws upon its global network of world class attorneys and legal staff, to best serve its Afghan and International clients regarding all legal matters touching upon Afghanistan.
 Scott is also correspondent counsel with Venable LLP, with offices in Washington, DC and throughout the United States.
-Mr Scott resides in Kabul, Afghanistan and is an active member of the New Hampshire (USA), American and International Bar Associations.
+Mr Scott is an active member of the New Hampshire (USA), American and International Bar Associations.

 A highly respected and experienced litigator, appellate counsel and negotiator, Mr Scott has served as an elected District Attorney and County General Counsel, with numerous jury trials and successful state Supreme Court appeals, as well as a full array of commercial, land use, real estate and equitable actions.
 His practice also included investigatory grand juries and combined State and Federal Violent Crime Task Force cases, as well as white collar criminal investigation and prosecutions, and defense of the County in civil actions.